-Later, the leader of the space program announces that they're going to make an all-or-nothing gamble: to actually send a man into space.
-All they need
+Later, the leader of the space program, Dr. Gnomm (Chikao Ohtsuka), announces that they're going to make an all-or-nothing gamble: to actually send a man into space.
+All they need is a volunteer.

-- Alternate Universe/Never Was This Universe: The setting is similar to Earth during the early Space Age, but almost everything — geography, cars, telephones, clothing, eating utensils, you name it — is at least slightly different from what we know.
+- Alternate Universe: The setting is similar to Earth during the early Space Age, but almost everything — geography, vehicles, telephones, clothing, eating utensils, you name it — is at least slightly different from what we know.
 The film is a stunning example of World Building.

 - Anti-Hero: Shiro, an ordinary man who decides to volunteer for a little space project.

-- The Atoner/Heel Realization: Part of Shiro's Character Development.
+- The Atoner: Part of Shiro's Character Development.
 His training in the Royal Space Force and relationship with Riquinni cause him to gradually realise he's been a pompous, self-centered jock for years, and make him question his attitudes.
 Ultimately, he becomes more compassionate to others as a result.
-One of the tipping points is when he nearly harasses Riquinni, only to come to his senses and be overcomed by a massive feeling of shame.
-That Riquinni is nice and forgiving to him even after he insulted her dignity only twists the blade further.
-The embarassment over the whole thing changes Shiro for the better.
+One of the tipping points is when he nearly rapes Riquinni, only to come to his senses and be overcomed by a massive feeling of shame.
+That Riquinni is nice and forgiving to him even after he sexually assaulted her only twists the blade further.
+The embarrassment over the whole thing changes Shiro for the better.

 - Chekhov's Gun: Something of a meta-example: The movie starts with an extended montage of abstract portraits of what are presumably the great figures of Shiro's world.
 The paintings seem to depict eerily familiar alternate universe versions of Winston Churchill, the Dalai Lama, and Kaiser Wilhelm, among others.
 The montage returns at the end of the movie, and Shirotsugh has become one of these figures.